Optional for agent sessions; also follow any CLI missing/stale skill warning:

 Use this sequence:

-breyta docs find "flows"
+breyta docs find "flows" --limit 5 --format json

-breyta flows search "<problem keyword>"
+breyta flows templates search "<problem keyword>" --limit 5

 # Reuse/create/test connections up front (recommended when flow uses external systems):